 After a couple miles of alternating between walking and soft pedaling, I finally crested Graves Gap where the dirt road urns off to head into Frozen Head State Forest.
 I was elated.
 I still had good light and the only thing between me and the campground was six miles of downhill, right?

-the connection between 116 and the six mile downhill was a fairly flat and short deal.
+Well, that's where the poor planning thing really messed me up.
+I have looked at Tom Dunnigan's map of Frozen Head map (hand drawn, no topo lines) no less than a hundred times and always assumed the connection between 116 and the six mile downhill was a fairly flat and short deal.
 I was very wrong.
 The road was pretty steep and seemed to climb forever.
 I kept cresting the next rise only to see the road continue upward.
 My earlier elation turned to frustration and from there quickly went to concern.
 The cramping had gotten REALLY bad, I was out of water, I kept questioning if I was on the right road and the sun was leaving me.

 I waited till things turned black and stopped to dig out a small flashlight I had tucked away.
 I was still climbing, so holding the light was easy.
 Once I finally crested the top (after two miles of climbing!) and started down the rocky downhill, my light system wasn't so easy to manage.
 My speed was reduced to a crawl and what should have taken 10 minutes probably took close to an hour.